The federal government is still shut down. Here's what that means across the country

 - Connecticut will continue federally funded food assistance programs for state residents during the government shutdown, Gov. Ned Lamont said on Wednesday.
 But he said the state's reserve money for SNAP, the food assistance program for low-income families, will run out by the end of the month.
 [WSHU]

 - Connecticut has a $2.5 billion budget surplus this year — its second largest in history.
 Advocates are asking Lamont to consider using it to help offset the federal shortfall.
+Legislative leaders are considering appropriating the money during a special session next month.
 [WSHU]

 Georgia